REACH - (Recognise-Engage-Act-Call-Help is on its way)

 If you are worried about a patient in hospital, first talk to your nurse or doctor.
 If you are still worried, ask to speak to the nurse in charge and request a 'clinical review'.
 If you are still worried, call your hospital's REACH number.
 You can find the number on posters or flyers at your hospital.

-You can access the Clinical Excellence Commission REACH brochure below.
+You can access the Clinical Excellence Commission REACH Flyer below.
 The brochure explains what REACH is, how it works and what you can do if you are concerned about a change in the patient's condition.